Moogamouth/Permaloom/README.md

 #### options.robots
 `Bool`

 Optional.
-Default is false.
 If true, only scrape pages in accordance with robots.txt.

+#### options.robotsNeutral

+`Bool`

+Optional.
+Default is true.
+Crawl pages that are neutral according to robots.txt.

+#### options.robotsSrcsHrefs
+`Bool`

+Optional.
+Default is true.
+Crawl links and sources even if the current page is not compatible with robots.txt.

 ### draftTx(options, res, page)
 Generates a draft transaction.